 7. Qaur Qala fortress

 Opposite Mizdakhan lies the ancient Qaur Qala fortress on top of a hill.
 It requires a lot of imagination, but the views are wonderful.
+Very little is known about this fortress, but they are related to the Khorezm fortresses near Khiva.

 8. Moynaq & Aral sea (museum, ship cemetery)